Skip to main content

 .apply() : any

-executes the formula object to which it is applied and returns the resulting value
+executes the function object to which it is applied, passing parameters as a collection, and returns the resulting value

 .call() : any